openSUSE/news-o-o/_posts/2007-08-26-sneak-peeks-at-opensuse-103-new-package-management.markdown

 ---
 author: News Team
+comments: true
 date: 2007-08-26 13:18:45+00:00
 layout: post
 link: https://news.opensuse.org/2007/08/26/sneak-peeks-at-opensuse-103-new-package-management/
+slug: sneak-peeks-at-opensuse-103-new-package-management
-title: "Sneak Peeks at openSUSE 10.3: New Package Management"
+title: 'Sneak Peeks at openSUSE 10.3: New Package Management'
+wordpress_id: 153
 categories:
 - Distribution
 tags:
 - yast
 ---

 openSUSE 10.3 is set to contain a new, significantly improved and more mature package management stack by default.
 ZMD, the package management component causing problems in SUSE Linux 10.1 and to a lesser extent in openSUSE 10.2, has been completely removed and is now replaced by the new [libzypp](http://opensuse.org/Libzypp) and its tools.
 Today we'll be taking a look at the new package management and talking to [Duncan Mac-Vicar Prett](http://en.opensuse.org/User:Dmacvicar), one of the central libzypp developers.

 <!-- more -->